-“People don’t need fixing, they just need to be woken up”
+“People don’t need to be fixed, they just need to be woken up”

 I have battled with being a perfectionist, and a fear of expressing my emotions, for most of my life.
 I have learned to overcome certain limiting beliefs that were holding me back, and ultimately lead me to these unwanted characteristics of myself.
 I am on a mission to seek my human potential and live an extraordinary life.